Jun-Hyeong-Kim/AdaPath/README.md

 # AdaPath

-Adaptive path-finding over a biomedical knowledge graph for question answering.
-Builds a per-query path bank with query-conditioned BM25 edge weighting + Personalized PageRank + Yen's K-shortest paths.
+AdaPath answers multi-hop biomedical questions by finding paths over a knowledge graph that match both the semantics of a query and the structure of the graph.
+The pipeline has two stages.

+**Path-Bank construction (offline).** Typed meta-paths are mined from the training split over PrimeKG using query-conditioned BM25 edge weighting, Personalized PageRank, and Yen's K-shortest paths.
+The resulting bank stores type-abstracted path patterns rather than instantiated node sequences.

+**Meta-path guided path-finding (online).** For an incoming query, AdaPath retrieves the meta-paths whose types fit the query and expands a breadth-first search that is constrained by them, so exploration stays on biologically plausible routes instead of enumerating the neighborhood.

 ## Layout